SEO

 Hiding key content in images Important details may be hard to crawl or extract Publish key information as text

-Treating clicks as the only signal Some influence happens without a site visit Track citations, description accuracy and demand
+Treating clicks as the only signal Some influence occurs without a visit Track impressions, links, accuracy and business outcomes

 No commercial path AI visibility does not become revenue Link to service pages, audits, case studies and contact routes